-Tear the bread into large pieces, put it in a large bowl and soak it with cold water.
-They used to make panzanella with leftover homemade baked bread: it had a very different and better flavour and took a lot of time to soak up.
-Nowadays 5 minutes often would do.
+- Break up the bread and place the pieces in a large bowl.
+Cover with cold water.
+They used to make panzanella with leftover homemade baked bread: it had a very different flavour and texture, and it needed a long time to soak up.
+Nowadays, 5 minutes often would do.
 The bread will absorb the water like a sponge.

-Chop the tomatoes and slice thinly the cucumber.
+- Roughly chop the tomato.
+Peel and finely slice the cucumber.